nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 3.2.3 =
+* changed: improved Brizy Builder compatibility
+* fixed: Easy IO fails to apply crop for custom size in some cases
+* fixed: Easy IO not applying watermark consistently on PNG images
+* fixed: Easy IO not scaling watermark when scaling original image

 = 3.2.2 =
 * changed: improved detection for site URL changes